Mary Sutherland (forester)

 Mary Sutherland (4 May 1893 – 11 March 1955) was a notable New Zealand forester and botanist.
 She was born in London, England in 1893.

 Biography

 Early life

-Sutherland was born in London on 4 May 1893 to Nellie Miller Sutherland and her husband, David Sutherland, a medical wine manufacturer.
+Sutherland was born in London on 4 May 1893 to Helen (Nellie) Miller Sutherland, a teacher, and her husband, David Sutherland, a medical wine manufacturer.
+She was the fourth sister of five, including Catherine (Kate), Helen (Nell), Margret (Daisy), and Anne (Nancy).

 Education

-Sutherland was educated at the City of London School for Girls and the University College of North Wales, Bangor, where she took a Bachelor of Science degree in Forestry.
-She was the first woman in both the United Kingdom and the British Empire to complete a Bachelor of Science in forestry.
+Sutherland was educated at the City of London School for Girls and the University College of North Wales, Bangor, where she started an Applied Science in Agriculture course, but finished with a Bachelor of Science degree in Forestry in 1916.
+She was the first woman in both the United Kingdom and the British Empire to complete a Bachelor of Science in forestry, and indeed the first woman forestry graduate in the world.